Why LLMs + RL Is All You Need (to create superintelligence)

 We have a new stage of LLM training that:

-- Optimizes for “truth” [8] [8] Or at least, something much closer to it than we could optimize for previously. across a wide range of knowledge tasks
+[8] [8] Or at least, something much closer to it than we could optimize for previously. across a wide range of knowledge tasks - Opens up new training data sources (any objectively verifiable question is game)

 - Has no apparent capability ceiling - Just look at AlphaGo!